mindnektar/apollo-augmented-hooks/CACHING.md

 Aside from `previous`, `variables`, `includeIf` and all the other [official helpers](https://www.apollographql.com/docs/react/api/cache/InMemoryCache/#modifier-function-api), the helper object also includes `item` (which is a less verbose way to access the server response than `mutationResult.data.createTodo`) and `itemRef`, which is synonymous with `toReference(item)`.

-## What if I need to update a specific cache item rather than the root query?
+## How do I update a specific cache item rather than the root query?

 For this use case, let's start with this cache: